Improving Variational Counterdiabatic Driving with Weighted Actions and Computer Algebra: Numerical tests

 Quantum annealing is precisely one of the situations that suffer from the two shortcomings of the conventional variational method (Sec.~\ref{subsec:weighted_variational_general}).
 First, the desired time evolution is along the unknown ground state.
-Thus, suppressing nonadiabatic transitions between high-energy states is irrelevant.
-Second, the local magnetic fields and coupling constants between spins are spatially inhomogeneous to encode a specific problem, and the solution to the problem is determined by globally integrating all information of these system parameters.
-Thus, local driving coefficients determined solely from the local parameters are unfavorable.
+Thus, suppressing nonadiabatic transitions between high-energy states is irrelevant, and a control method targeted at the ground state is desired.
+Second, the local magnetic fields and coupling constants between spins are spatially inhomogeneous to encode a specific problem, and the solution to the problem is determined by globally integrating all information from these system parameters.
+Thus, local driving coefficients determined solely from nearby parameters are unfavorable.
 Our proposal, which overcomes these two shortcomings, can indeed enhance the fidelity of quantum annealing processes, as we demonstrate below.

 Consider the ground-state evolution of the following transverse-field Ising model with random couplings,

 for $0 \leq \lambda\leq1$, where $\Lambda_{\mathrm{NN}}$ is the set of the nearest-neighbor pairs of spins ($(i,j)$ and $(j,i)$ are counted only once).
 We set $\hbar = 1$ in all numerical results.
 We use the two-dimensional square lattice of width $N_{\mathrm{w}}$ and height $N_{\mathrm{h}}$ with open boundary condition.
 The number of spins is $N = N_{\mathrm{w}}N_{\mathrm{h}}$, and the number of nearest-neighbor pairs is $\vert\Lambda_{\mathrm{NN}}\vert = N_{\mathrm{w}}(N_{\mathrm{h}}-1)+(N_{\mathrm{w}}-1)N_{\mathrm{h}}$.
 The longitudinal magnetic field $h_{i}$ is sampled from an i.i.d.~gamma distribution with mean $1.0$ and standard deviation $0.5$, which ensures $h_{i}\geq0$.
 By changing the sign and coefficients of the coupling term, we realize ferromagnetic, antiferromagnetic, and spin-glass systems.
 For the ferromagnetic system, we choose the minus sign from the $\pm$ sign and sample $J_{ij}$ from an i.i.d.~gamma distribution with mean $1.0$ and standard deviation $0.5$.
 For the antiferromagnetic system, we choose the plus sign and draw $J_{ij}$ from the same gamma distribution.
 For the spin-glass system, we sample $J_{ij}$ from an i.i.d.~Gaussian distribution with mean $0$ and standard deviation $1.0$ (the choice of the $\pm$ sign is irrelevant).